cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

     ```
   * Data: This mutable field allows attaching special information to the NFT, for example:
     * metadata such as title of the work and URI
-    * immutable data and parameters (such actual NFT data, hash or seed for generators),
+    * immutable data and parameters (such actual NFT data, hash or seed for generators)
     * mutable data and parameters that change when transferring or when certain criteria are met (such as provenance)

     This ADR doesn't specify values that this field can take; however, best practices recommend upper-level NFT modules clearly specify its contents.